BuilderIO/partytown/docs/nextjs.md

 ## Configure

-> Below are the instructions if you are not using the experimental [Worker Strategy](#worker-strategy).

 The `<Partytown/>` component is imported from the `@builder.io/partytown/react` submodule.
 The [config properties](/configuration) are JSX props.

 The following is an example of including the `<Partytown/>` component in a Nextjs page.
 Notice the `<Partytown/>` component is in the `<Head>`, and the example analytics script has the `type="text/partytown"` attribute.